makersacademy/chitter-challenge/USER_STORIES.md

 - Connect to the database using the pqsl command \c chitter;
 - Create a table and call it chitter_posts
 - CREATE TABLE chitter_posts(id SERIAL PRIMARY KEY, text VARCHAR(200));

+# Instructions in how to connect to the database:
+- gem install 'pg'
+- require 'pg' in the Peep class
+- Type the following in the Class method: connection = PG.connect(dbname: 'chitter_manager')
+    result = connection.exec('SELECT * FROM chitter_posts')
+    result.map { |peep| peep['chitter_posts'] }

 # User story 2: